 Any of the meaty mains would be perfect with Instant Pot mashed potatoes and a simple veggie side like Instant Pot green beans.
 But since your stove is free, you can also make the sides and desserts in the conventional way—unless you’re lucky enough to have friends and relatives you trust to contribute to the feast.
 If not, no pressure.
 Well, you know what we mean.

-A holiday ham is a must on many tables, but it doesn’t have to take several hours in the oven.
+A Christmas ham is a must on many tables, but it doesn’t have to take several hours in the oven.
 Make it in the Instant Pot and it comes out perfectly juicy (with a delicious pan sauce to boot) in under 30 minutes.
 This one is extra-special thanks to the easy dry rub you apply before pressure cooking it.
 Get the Instant Pot Spiral Ham recipe.

 If you’re more apt to ask “Where’s the beef?” when it comes to the holiday dinner, Instant Pot experts Amy + Jacky have you covered.
 This beautifully medium-rare roast beef will leave your oven free for muffin pan popovers and will make a gorgeous gravy (but we still recommend an additional side of horseradish cream sauce, particularly for the leftover roast beef sandwiches).
 Get the Instant Pot Roast Beef recipe.